(PHS - click to enlarge)

 Pirates

-Hi everybody, Eric Pence here.
-I created this page originally as a tool for PHS class of 1966 reunions, but I have broadened it to cover all things relating to Payette.
-Email me if you have any suggestions or requests.
-Most photos on this page will enlarge if you click on them.
-Some will show videos.
+I created this page originally to cover PHS class of 1966 reunions, but I have broadened it to cover all things relating to Payette.
+(I have more about Idaho at Idaho roots.)
+If you have any suggestions or requests Contact me.

 Idaho native